mkuti/corklagos-venture/README.md

 __Feature 10: Listings__
 - In a bootstrap horizontal card using the unique website colors, the listing is displayed with its image, category, name, description and price.
+- All active listings are displayed.
+When a product gets purchased, the products becomes inactive which means it cannot be purchased anymore.
 - The user does not have to go to another page, he can add to bag with a button.
 - If dismantler user clicks on the button, he has a warning message to advise he does not have the correct profile and is redirected to listings.